sohunn/WhatsBulk/README.md

 - The above step will directly show you the html tag the element is enclosed in.
 - Right click and select copy -> copy selector.

-## Example, Getting the HTML selector
+## Example, Getting any HTML selector
 ![Demonstration of copying the selctor](https://i.imgur.com/WGDZJFZ.gif)

 ## Other